Mixed Motives and Geometric Representation Theory in Equal Characteristic: Categories of motives and the six operations

-\begin{proof} By adjunction it suffices to prove that $p_\#p^* \to \id$ is an equivalence.
+\begin{proof} By adjunction it suffices to prove that the counit $p_\#p^* \to \id$ is an isomorphism.
 Both $p_\#$ and $p^*$ are left adjoints, and consequently commute with all small sums.
-So since the category $\H(S)$ is compactly generated by the $t^nM(X)$ for $n \geq 0$ and $X \in \Sm / S$, Proposition~\ref{prop:Hispremotivic}, it suffices to show that the morphisms $p_\#p^*t^nM(X) \to t^nM(X)$ are all isomorphisms.
+So since the category $\H(S)$ is compactly generated by the $t^nM(X)$ for $n \geq 0$ and $X \in \Sm / S$ (see proof of Proposition~\ref{prop:Hispremotivic}) it suffices to show that the morphisms $p_\#p^*t^nM(X) \to t^nM(X)$ are all isomorphisms.
 But these are isomorphic to the images of the morphisms $\phi_{\Htp} \otimes t^n\R(X)$ by Proposition~\ref{prop:derivedKmodules} and these are isomorphisms by definition since they are used to define $\Ss_{\Htp}$, Lemma~\ref{lemm:altSHtpStbDef}. \end{proof}